 The law also prohibits abusive practices by dominant undertakings, including the refusal to grant access to essential infrastructure, the unjustified termination of a business relationship, predatory pricing or price discrimination.
-A draft regulation released by the government on 11 June 2014 implementing the Competition Law proposes to presume individual or collective dominance above a 50 per cent market-share threshold.
+Individual or collective dominance are presumed above a 50 per cent market share threshold.

 The abuse of economic dependence is also prohibited in the context of vertical relations.
-Pursuant to the draft regulation, a supplier or a client is considered to be economically dependent from its counterpart when it does not have an 'equivalent alternative' (either because the good or service at issue is supplied by a limited number of companies or the dependent company cannot obtain from other counterparts equivalent conditions within a reasonable deadline).
+A supplier or client is considered to be economically dependent from its counterpart when it does not have an 'equivalent alternative' (either because the good or service at issue is supplied by a limited number of companies or the dependent company cannot obtain from other counterparts equivalent conditions within a reasonable deadline).
 Abuses of economic dependence may take the form of any of the prohibited practices in vertical agreements, as well as the unjustified termination of a business relationship or exclusivity arrangements.

 Any of the prohibited practices may be justified (including abuses of dominance and of economic dependence) pursuant to the Competition Law and the Competition Regulatory Authority may issue individual exemption decisions, further to a request by the parties.
-Restrictive conduct may be justified if it leads to economic efficiencies, as well as for a number of public-interest reasons, such as the promotion of the competitiveness of Mozambican small and medium-sized enterprises, the promotion of national products, the consolidation of the national economy and the protection of intellectual property.
+Restrictive conduct may be justified if it leads to economic efficiencies, as well as for a number of public interest reasons, such as the promotion of the competitiveness of Mozambican small and medium-sized enterprises, the promotion of national products, the consolidation of the national economy and the protection of intellectual property.
 In the case of professional associations, an exemption may also be granted to maintain professional standards.
-However, an agreement or practice will only be justified if the restriction to competition is indispensable for such objective to be attained, and as long as the conduct does not eliminate competition in the relevant market, which may arguably limit their practical application in abuse-of-dominance cases.
+However, an agreement or practice will only be justified if the restriction to competition is indispensable for the objective to be attained, and as long as the conduct does not eliminate competition in the relevant market, which may arguably limit their practical application in abuse of dominance cases.

 In terms of procedure, investigations can be initiated by the board of the Authority ex officio or following a complaint.
 After an investigation is opened, it is conducted in three stages.
-During the first stage the Authority carries out all necessary inquiries, within the scope of its broad investigation powers, to identify the relevant anti-competitive conduct and the relevant parties and to collect evidence.
-At the end of this stage the director-general takes a decision to either close the investigation or to issue a statement of objections to the defendant and open the second stage of the procedure.
+During the first stage the Authority carries out all necessary inquiries, within the scope of its broad investigation powers, to identify the relevant anticompetitive conduct and the relevant parties and collect evidence.

+At the end of this stage the director general makes a decision to either close the investigation or to issue a statement of objections to the defendant and open the second stage of the procedure.
 The defendants may then submit their defence, present evidence and request additional inquiries to be made, and may also request an oral hearing.

-At the end of these proceedings, and following final allegations by the defendants, the director-general issues a decision to either close the investigation (with or without conditions or issuing a warning), or to submit the case to the board for a final decision, opening the third phase.
+At the end of these proceedings, and following final allegations by the defendants, the director general issues a decision to either close the investigation (with or without conditions or issuing a warning), or to submit the case to the board for a final decision, opening the third phase.
 One of the members of the board will be the case rapporteur and may conduct further inquiries, as well as hear the competent sectoral regulator (in the case of a regulated sector), which must be involved throughout the procedure.
-The full board must then adopt a final decision on the case, either: (i) declaring the existence of an infraction, imposing fines and ancillary sanctions (discussed below) or issuing a warning; or (ii) authorising an agreement, with conditions and obligations.
+The full board must then adopt a final decision on the case, either declaring the existence of an infraction, imposing fines and ancillary sanctions (discussed below) or issuing a warning, or authorising an agreement, with conditions and obligations.
 Decisions imposing fines and other sanctions may be appealed to the Judicial Court of the City of Maputo.